 It's always annoying having to explain that copying work or cheating is not allowed.
 I like to totally trust each and everyone of you.
 But bad things happen and I have to warn you that academic dishonesty is a very serious thing and you might get in very serious trouble if caught cheating.
-Students caught in dishonest behavior get an F score for the course and are reported to the school.
+Students caught in dishonest behavior will be reported to the school.